Pharmaceutical Society of Northern Ireland

 As the professional body, it seeks to develop the pharmacy profession in Northern Ireland in the public interest.

+History

+The Pharmaceutical Society of Northern Ireland was created in 1925 by the Pharmacy and Poisons Act (Northern Ireland) 1925 (15 & 16 Geo.
+5. c.
+8 (N.I.)).
+Before that point, pharmacists had been regulated on an all-island basis by the Pharmaceutical Society of Ireland under the Pharmacy Act (Ireland) 1875 (38 & 39 Vict. c.
+57).

 Oversight of health and social care regulators

 The Professional Standards Authority for Health and Social Care (PSA), is an independent body accountable to the UK Parliament, which promotes the health and wellbeing of the public and oversees the nine UK healthcare regulators, including Pharmaceutical Society of Northern Ireland.